cityofships/i-love-compute/README.md

   closed, complete, GCN5 (verified), probably RDNA (not verified).
     * Last version for PAL (`2020-09-29`, discontinued): [AMDGPU-PRO 20.40-1147286](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-40) (verified), removed in favor of ROCr in Radeon Software AMDGPU-PRO without ROCr being actually an alternative.
   - ROCr,
-  open, incomplete (not for GUI applications, not verified), few GCN, RDNA, CDNA (not verified), may break the whole system with some hardware (verified), replaced PAL in Radeon Software AMDGPU-PRO without being an alternative, neither in purpose, neither in hardware support, neither in implementation, neither in fulfilment.
+  open, assumed to be complete, few GCN, RDNA, CDNA, may break the whole system with some hardware (verified), replaced PAL in Radeon Software AMDGPU-PRO without being an alternative, neither in purpose, neither in hardware support, neither in implementation, neither in fulfilment.
   - fglrx AMD APP,
   closed and requires old kernel, complete, old GPUs, the only option for TeraScale,
   people are still [using it in 2020](https://gitlab.com/illwieckz/i-love-compute/-/issues/1#note_451460689).